Dfam-consortium/RepeatModeler/README.md

   3. Configure for your site:

      Automatic:
-       + Run the "configure" script contained in the RepeatModeler distribution as:
+       + Run the "configure" script interactively with prompts for each setting:

                perl ./configure

-          to be prompted for each setting.
+       + Run the "configure" script with supplied paramters:

-      or
+               perl ./configure -rscout_dir .. -recon_dir ..

      By Hand:
-       1. Edit the configuration file "RepModelConfig.pm"
+       + Edit the configuration file "RepModelConfig.pm"

      Dynamically:
-       1. Use the "configuration overrides" command line options with the RepeatModeler programs.
+       + Use the "configuration overrides" command line options with the RepeatModeler programs.

           e.g.  ./RepeatModeler -rscout_dir .. -recon_dir ..